eternalseptember/rpi-test/README.md

 * Added a search for the post's title and filters on dates.
 * Moved the change form actions to the bottom.
 * In the post admin and in a post's edit page, there's a link to that post's public detail page.
+* In a post's public detail page, there is a link to the post's admin edit page.
 * In the add/edit a post admin page, resized the title widget and separated the categories list.
 * Made the created_on date/time editable fields, with the current date/time as the default, and made the datetime widget into a single line.
 * Markdown editor with [Markdownx](https://neutronx.github.io/django-markdownx/installation/) in the body of the post, and made the preview collapsible.

 ### Other Features

-* Pagination on the index page and category page.
+* Pagination on the index and category pages.
 * Next/Prev links on each entry's page.
-* The title of each entry's page is a link to its admin change page.
+* The title of each entry's page is a link to its admin edit page.
+* The title of each category's page is a link to its admin edit page.
 * Paginated search results.
 * Archive page that prints the current year's calendar, where:
     * The year links to its yearly index of posts, which is an ascending order list of dates and post titles with month headings (which are links to their monthly index), at `/archive/YYYY/`.
 For now, other years can be manually navigated by address bar inupt.